Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Ted Neward 11:26

 Philosophy is a really interesting space.
 I have recently, in the last decade, decade and a half really rediscovered or discovered, I should say.
-Cause back in college philosophy was just really annoying, right?
-Because philosophers ask all these really annoying questions like prove you exist without using any of your senses, right?
-Or, you know, and just, you know, questions like that would just, would just drive people nuts.
-And that's, that's really what we knew of philosophers.
-That, and they were, you know, old Greek dudes running around in togas, you know, doing bizarre things, right?
-Trying to figure out if they had, you know, if you wanted to move the earth, how long of a lever would you need?
-You know, doing just really bizarre things.
-And what I've discovered in the, you know, three decades since is that philosophy is really at the root of everything.
+Cause back in college philosophy was just really annoying.
+Because philosophers ask all these really annoying questions like prove you exist without using any of your senses.
+Or and just, questions like that would just, would just drive people nuts.
+And that's really what we knew of philosophers.
+That, and they were old Greek dudes running around in togas doing bizarre things.
+Trying to figure out if they had if you wanted to move the earth, how long of a lever would you need?
+Doing just really bizarre things.
+And what I've discovered in the three decades since is that philosophy is really at the root of everything.
 And I can prove it, I can prove it to you because it's called the Wikipedia philosophy game.
 Have you ever heard of it?

 Kadi Grigg 12:32